SSWConsulting/SSW.Rules.Content/rules/include-useful-details-in-emails/rule.md

 ### Hi Dave

-Done - added "State" field to the contact form - northwind&#46;com/contact
+Done - added "State" field to the contact form: northwind&#46;com/contact

 ![Figure: New "State" field added](screenshot-contact-form.png)

+From:

+{{ PREVIOUS CODE }}

+To:

-{{ INSERT CODE CHANGES }}
+{{ NEW CODE }}

 :::
 :::
 ::: good
-Figure: Good example - "Done" email has a link, a screenshot showing the URL, and code changes
+Figure: Good example - "Done" email has a link, a screenshot (showing the URL), and code changes
 :::

 ### More useful details to include